Ontario Local Schools

 Kindergarten

-• Start by filling out final forms completely on the Ontario School District website.
+• Start by filling out final forms completely on the Ontario School District website (choose the 25-26 school year).

 • Birth Certificate